xohan30/xohan30.github.io/about.md

 ☕️ cybersecurity student<br>

 <p>Yahallo!! my name is aryan aka xohan30.
 I am a cybersecurity student/hacker/researcher
 and sometimes i become a programmer too.
-I am currently at my freshman year pursuing my B.Tech degree in cybersecurity and forrensics.
+I am currently at my freshman year pursuing B.Tech degree in cybersecurity and forrensics.
 I have always been fascinated towards the world of internet and hacking from a very young age.
 I used to go onto my computer and click some codes in that cmd terminal or just write some bat scripts in notepad to automate stuffs and oh god i really felt like a hacker.
 As i grew up i actually started